darth-dodo/hustlers-den/README.md

   - [ ] Unit Tests
   - [ ] Integration Tests
 - [ ] [Try out Django Watchman (for checking out system monitoring)](https://github.com/mwarkentin/django-watchman)
+- [ ] Add ElasticSearch and relevant search indexes to be consumed by the ViewSets

 ## Future Scope
+- [ ] Move the App to a Demo environment in a separate Heroku App using "Heroku Deploy" Button
 - [ ] Browser extension to add resources
 - [ ] Custom roles and permissions
 - [ ] Light Weight Dashboard